thebeansgroup/css/README.md

 - UI tweaks (close button, icon etc) = 0 - 9
 - Tooltips = 10 - 19
 - Takeovers = 20 - 29
-- Overlays = 30 - 39
+- Modals = 30 - 39
-- Modals = 40 - 49

-From this, a UI component ranging between 0-9 will be relative to it's parent layer.
+The 9 in each level should be reserved as an override, acting as an `!important`.
+This way, we can ensure an element is higher than all others in that layer and previous layers.

 **Example**